top of page

 Jewish Studies In our nursery Jewish Studies forms the 8th area of learning, ensuring it is an integral part of the children’s learning and development.
 This is incorporated using planned, age-appropriate activities and play opportunity which allows the children to learn about themselves and the community around them, recognising themselves as individuals.

-Each Friday the two classes carry out a role play Shabbat party; children take it in turns to be shabbat Mummy and shabbat Daddy.
+Each Friday the children and staff carry out a role play Shabbat party; children take it in turns to be shabbat Mummy and shabbat Daddy.
 We celebrate all major and minor Jewish festivals to keep the Jewish ethos of the nursery alive, we also recognise how these activities not only build on the children’s understanding of the Jewish customs but also teaches them key aspects found within many areas of the early learning goals set out within the EYFS, such as sharing, listening and attention, communication skills- speaking and understanding.
 The children are able to relate their learning to home life and others around them, building the foundations for their development in understanding the world.

-At Chigwell and Hainault nursery, we understand that parents are their child’s first “educators” and children will learn many new things from their home life.
+At Chigwell and Hainault Nursery, we understand that parents are their child’s first “educators” and children will learn many new things from their home life.
 We aim to work closely with parents to gain understanding of what life is like for the child at home and what their child’s strengths and needs may be as well as any interests the child may have.
 We use this information to plan for the child’s time at nursery as well as their individual next steps.
-We provide half termly reviews to parents allowing them to see their child’s progression and areas we aim to build on with their child enabling them to take the opportunity and support the child in these areas at home.
+We provide termly reviews for parents allowing them to see their child’s progression and areas we aim to build on with their child, enabling them to take the opportunity and support their child in these areas at home.
 Should your child meet any of their set termly goals, their key worker will always inform parents using a “wow” sheet, this will highlight what your child has achieved and how this links to your child’s learning and development within the EYFS.
 Your child’s Key person will also set a new termly goal that is an extension to what has already been achieved and make suggestions on how you can support your child with this next step at home.

 Play and the learning environment.